Widely received BYOD offers more benefits than limits, however is it still the logical choice?

 I am not saying that CYOD is preferable to BYOD.
 There actually is no right answer to this question - should you ask - because one should take into account too many inherent criteria unique to each company.
 These would include investment, cost management, security, but also the human aspect like the employees expectations and many others.

 Once you reviewed all these aspects, each step should help you reach the right decision.

 Since companies can now very easily manage mobile fleets and IT assets or customize access policies to corporate data thanks to our new software plateform.
-Indeed, with Cimpl this choice can no longer be slowed down by lack of visibility.
+Indeed, with Cimpl's telecom expense management solution this choice can no longer be slowed down by lack of visibility.
 It is all about helping companies Take Back Control of their Telecom expenses and IT assets.